scottdware/panco/docs/userid_login.md

 ## Overview

-Using the `login` command allows you to manually register/map a user-ID to an IP address.
+Using the `login` command allows you to manually register/map a User-ID to an IP address.
 You can also unregister them to release the IP address mapping.
-This can be helpful if you have no way of reading user-ID logs, say from a domain controller, but still want to write rules around users, not just IP addresses.
+This can be helpful if you have no way of reading User-ID logs, say from a domain controller, but still want to write rules around users, not just IP addresses.

 * Currently, you can **_ONLY_** login/logout a user on a firewall, not in Panorama.